Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.07 - Query data using SELECT, WHERE, and LIKE/README.md

 This will return countries such as Australia, China, Ethiopia, and India.

 Note that in SQL, the `||` operator concatenates strings, unlike in many programming languages where it represents a logical OR.

+## Key Takeaways

+- Created a PostgreSQL table `world_food` with columns for country, rice production, and wheat production.
+- Imported CSV data into the PostgreSQL table, using `SERIAL` for auto-generated primary keys.
+- Used the `SELECT` statement to retrieve all columns, specific columns, and multiple columns from a table.
+- Applied the `WHERE` clause with conditions such as equality, greater than, and pattern matching using `LIKE` and string concatenation with `||`.